IngRamirezJezhuah/IngRamirezJezhuah/README.md

 </p>

-## 🔭**ദ്ദി ˉ͈̀꒳ˉ͈́ )✧ I’m interested** in desing for videogames, make programs and play whit the programs opensource
+## 🔭**ദ്ദി ˉ͈̀꒳ˉ͈́ )✧ I'm interested in** developing and designing for video games, creating programs, and playing with free and open-source software.
--  also im interessed in web design(Backen and frontnet) and also native Programs and desing of Gnulinux ) and i have a lot of desings in somes projects about the tecnologies ∘ ∘ ∘ ( °ヮ° ) ?
+- I'm also interested in web development (Facebook and Front-End), as well as native PC programs, such as GnuLinux development.

-- **Topics(٩>ᴗ<)و Machine learning/Modeling 3d/Motors Graphics for Videogames/Ethical Hacking/Networking**
+My topics of interest in projects about ∘ ∘ ∘ ( °ヮ° ) technologies?

-- (っ'ヮ'c) I’m looking to collaborate on individual or open source ( ˶°ㅁ°) !!
+- **Topics (٩>ᴗ<)و Machine Learning/3D Modeling/Graphics and Game Engine Development/Ethical Hacking/Networks and Security**

-- I realli like goint to made a extention for windows or browseers about anime modding (٩>ᴗ<)و
+- (っ'ヮ'c) I'm looking to collaborate individually or as a team on open-source projects ( ˶°ㅁ°) !!

-- 📫 Feel free to reach me out **ramirezalvaradodavidjezhuah@gmail.com**
+- I would really like to create a Linux extension for anime-style customization.
+I'm also learning QML and Hyperland for Linux environments (٩>ᴗ<)و

-- 🏠 Don't hesitate to drop me a **👋** on Discord –  [pronoobdj](https://discordapp.com/users/957722095381540874) my username!
+-☆⌒(ゝ。∂)  Feel free to contact me at my email **ramirezalvaradodavidjezhuah@gmail.com**

-- (っ'ヮ'c) I’m looking to collaborate on individual or open source ( ˶°ㅁ°) !!
+- ദ്ദി(˵ •̀ ᴗ - ˵ ) ✧ Feel free to say hello**👋(˶ˆᗜˆ˵)** on Discord: [pronoobdj](https://discordapp.com/users/957722095381540874) <- (˃ 𖥦 ˂) my username!

-- I realli like goint to made a extention for windows or browseers about anime modding (٩>ᴗ<)و
+- (っ'ヮ'c) I'm looking to collaborate on individual or general projects, willing to work remotely (˶°ㅁ°) !!
 - 📝 I regularly post draws on insta<a href="https://www.instagram.com/djxs4n/" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/instagram.svg" alt="anii_akhil" height="30" width="40" /></a>

 -----